InteractiveComputerGraphics/SPlisHSPlasH/README.md

 * Jan Bender and Dan Koschier.
 Divergence-free SPH for incompressible and viscous fluids.
 IEEE Transactions on Visualization and Computer Graphics, 2017.

-* Jan Bender, Dan Koschier, Tassilo Kugelstadt and Marcel Weiler, "A Micropolar Material Model for Turbulent SPH Fluids", In Proceedings of ACM SIGGRAPH / EUROGRAPHICS Symposium on Computer Animation (SCA), 2017
+* Jan Bender, Dan Koschier, Tassilo Kugelstadt and Marcel Weiler.
+A Micropolar Material Model for Turbulent SPH Fluids.
+In Proceedings of ACM SIGGRAPH / EUROGRAPHICS Symposium on Computer Animation, 2017

 * Jan Bender, Matthias Müller, Miguel A. Otaduy, Matthias Teschner, and Miles Macklin.
 A survey on position-based simulation methods in computer graphics.
 Computer Graphics Forum, 33(6):228–251, 2014.